SSQ/Machine-Learning-Online-Courses/README.md

 - **Highly Recommend,** machine learning algorithms

-- **Time consuming:** one day per week, from 9:00am to 24:00pm, I'm using pandas, it could be faster for sframe.
+- **Time consuming:** one day per week, from 9:00am to 24:00pm, I'm using pandas partially, it could be faster for sframe.

 - **Schedule:** 4/4, Completed